ccotter/llvm-project/clang-tools-extra/docs/clang-tidy/checks/cppcoreguidelines/avoid-capture-default-when-capturing-this.rst

-.. title:: clang-tidy - cppcoreguidelines-avoid-capture-this-with-capture-default
+.. title:: clang-tidy - cppcoreguidelines-avoid-capture-default-when-capturing-this

-cppcoreguidelines-avoid-capture-this-with-capture-default
+cppcoreguidelines-avoid-capture-default-when-capturing-this
 =========================================================

 Warns when lambda specify a capture default and capture ``this``.
 The check also